-Legislation introduced in October 2016 enables appropriately trained dietitians and therapeutic radiographers to prescribe in order to provide a more efficient and convenient service for patients, while reducing demand on other services.
-As a result of these changes, we asked education providers to submit adjustments to their programmes for us to assess and approve before they could start.
+Legislation introduced in October 2016 enables dietitians and therapeutic radiographers to train in prescribing.
+We asked education providers to submit adjustments as a major change, for us to assess and approve before they could start.
 Those that did respond met our standards without any difficulty.